 Despite significant progress in immunotherapy for oncology, the majority of patients treated with approved checkpoint inhibitors either fail to respond to therapy or develop resistance.
 Recent work has demonstrated that immune checkpoints work primarily by inhibiting CD28, a critical costimulatory receptor in T cells.
 Anti-PD-1 and anti-CTLA-4 treatments inhibit the brakes on CD28, but do not provide activating “gas” signals to CD28 required to induce an anti-tumor response.

-Davoceticept is based on a variant CD80 extracellular domain, engineered by directed evolution to bind PD-L1 as well as CD28 and CTLA-4.
+Davoceticept is an Fc fusion protein of a modified CD80, vIgD designed to block the inhibitory immune checkpoints PD-L1 and CTLA-4, and to provide PD-L1-dependent T cell activation via CD28 costimulatory receptor.
 Localized to the tumor by high-affinity binding to PD-L1, davoceticept activates T cells by clustering and agonism of CD28 only in the presence of PD-L1.
 Additionally, davoceticept binds CTLA-4 expressed on T cells and blocks CTLA4-CD80/CD86 interactions, further potentiating T cell activity.

-Results from the dose-escalation portion of NEON-1 (NCT04186637), a first-in-human, dose-escalation and expansion study of davoceticept monotherapy in participants with advanced malignancies, were presented at the 2022 AACR Annual Meeting.
+Results from the dose-escalation portion of NEON-1 (NCT04186637), a first-in-human, dose-escalation and expansion study of davoceticept monotherapy in participants with advanced malignancies, were presented as a poster at the 2022 ASCO Annual Meeting.
 These data demonstrated that davoceticept was well tolerated, with no reported events of cytokine release syndrome.
-Despite a highly heterogeneous, heavily pretreated, advanced solid tumor population – the majority classically considered to be unresponsive to immunotherapy – 11 (23%) of 48 evaluable participants demonstrated tumor volume reduction; 26 (54%) achieved clinical benefit as defined as a best response of stable disease or better; Three (6%) remained on treatment beyond 6 months.
+Despite a highly heterogeneous, heavily pretreated, advanced solid tumor population – the majority classically considered to be unresponsive to immunotherapy – 11 (23%) of 48 evaluable participants demonstrated tumor volume reduction; 25 (52%) achieved clinical benefit as defined as a best response of stable disease or better; Four (8%) remained on treatment beyond 6 months.
 Two partial responses were observed in colorectal and renal cell carcinoma.
 Initial data from NEON-1 were presented at 2021 ASCO Virtual Meeting.